EFCS, Ghent and FROS MULTISPORT VLAANDEREN deliver !!

 For the city of Ghent, these games was the first mega 5 day multisport event ever organized.
-Besides the excellent sport infrastructures, the games offered also the opportunity to the more than 5000 participants to discover the medieval capital city of Flanders, an unknown jewel according to several travel magazines and internet sites.
+Besides the excellent sport infrastructures, the games also offered the opportunity to more than 5000 participants to discover the medieval capital city of Flanders, an unknown jewel according to several travel magazines and websites.
 The name of Ghent, city of sport, festivities, beer, cuberdon (sweet red noses), university, history, will certainly have been written down by many as a future city trip destination.

 The since January 1 newly created sport federation FROS MULTISPORT VLAANDEREN (merge between VLB and FROS), organizer of the games, couldn’t have dreamt of a better way of building the new composed team of collaborators.
 The FROS staff and several hundreds of volunteers demonstrated throughout the preparation -and certainly during the 5 festival days- their professionalism, knowhow and flexibility.
 Given the various issues that had to be dealt with in the run up to the opening ceremony, their performance was even more remarkable.
 Undoubtedly, these games will boost the company sport movement in Flanders and in Belgium.

 For the 5200 participants coming from 22 countries and competing in 23 different sport disciplines, the Ghent games have been a marvelous experience offering sport, tourism and fun.
 The spirit they demonstrated on the sports field was exemplary and characteristic for the company sports movement as a whole and for the EFCS values.